Burrill Lake

 Burrill Lake has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 0 projects likely to impact the area.
-Notable projects include Milton Ulladulla Bypass, Managing Growth in Ulladulla, Milton and Surrounds, Sydney-Canberra Rail Connectivity And Capacity, and Low and Mid-Rise Housing Policy.
+No factors influence an area's performance more than changes to local infrastructure.
+AreaSearch has identified zero projects that could impact this area.
+Notable initiatives include Milton Ulladulla Bypass, Managing Growth in Ulladulla, Milton and Surrounds, Sydney-Canberra Rail Connectivity And Capacity, and Low and Mid-Rise Housing Policy.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.